bestbit7/portfolio/_posts/2019-01-06-AttributionQueries.md

     GROUP BY 1, 2
     ORDER BY 3 DESC;

-5. How many visitors make a purchase?
+5.How many visitors make a purchase?

 Count the distinct users who visited the page named 4 - purchase.